aptech/gauss-qardl/README.md

  ## Getting Started
  ### Installing
  **GAUSS 20+**
- The GAUSS Time Series and Panel data tests library can be installed and updated directly in GAUSS using the [GAUSS package manager](https://www.aptech.com/blog/gauss-package-manager-basics/).
+ The GAUSS QARDL library can be installed and updated directly in GAUSS using the [GAUSS package manager](https://www.aptech.com/blog/gauss-package-manager-basics/).

  **GAUSS 18+**
- The GAUSS Time Series and Panel data tests can be easily installed using the [**GAUSS Application Installer**](https://www.aptech.com/support/installation/using-the-applications-installer-wizard/), as shown below:
+ The GAUSS QARDL library can be easily installed using the [**GAUSS Application Installer**](https://www.aptech.com/support/installation/using-the-applications-installer-wizard/), as shown below:

- 1. Download the zipped folder `qardl_1.0.0.zip` from the [QARDL Library Release page](https://github.com/aptech/gauss-qardl/releases/tag/v0.1.0).
+ 1. Download the zipped folder `qardl_1.0.0.zip` from the [QARDL Library Release page](https://github.com/aptech/gauss-qardl/releases).
  2. Select **Tools > Install Application** from the main **GAUSS** menu.
  ![install wizard](images/install_application.png)